Skip to main content

 (cell, int) udict_delete?(cell dict, int key_len, int index) asm(index dict key_len) "DICTUDEL";

-Deletes key_len-bit key index from the dictionary dict.
-If the key is present, returns the modified dictionary dict' and the success flag −1.
-Otherwise, returns the original dictionary dict and 0.
+This function deletes the key_len-bit key index from the dictionary dict.
+It returns the modified dictionary and a success flag of -1 if successful.
+If the key is not found, it returns the original dictionary and 0.

 dict_delete_get?